Robert Henry Cain: Battle of Arnhem

-The Battle of Arnhem was part of Operation Market Garden, an attempt to secure a string of bridges through the Netherlands.
-At Arnhem the British 1st Airborne Division and Polish 1st Independent Parachute Brigade were tasked with securing bridges across the Lower Rhine, the final objectives of the operation.
-However, the airborne forces that dropped on 17 September were not aware that the 9th SS and 10th SS Panzer divisions were also near Arnhem for rest and refit.
-Their presence added a substantial number of Panzergrenadiers, tanks and self-propelled guns to the German defenses and the Allies suffered heavily in the ensuing battle.
-Only a small force managed to hold one end of the Arnhem road bridge before being overrun on the 21st.
+The Battle of Arnhem was part of Operation Market Garden, a coordinated attempt to secure a string of strategic bridges through the Netherlands.
+At Arnhem, the British 1st Airborne Division and Polish 1st Independent Parachute Brigade were tasked with securing the bridges over the Lower Rhine, which were the final objectives of the operation.
+However, the airborne forces that dropped on 17 September had no knowledge that the 9th and 10th SS Panzer Divisions were positioned near Arnhem.
+Their presence added a substantial number of Panzergrenadiers, tanks and self-propelled guns to the German defences, and the Allies suffered heavily in the ensuing battle.
+Only a small force briefly held one end of the Arnhem road bridge before being overrun on the 21st.
 The rest of the division became trapped in a small pocket west of the bridge and had to be evacuated on the 25th.
 The Allies failed to cross the Rhine, which remained under German control until Allied offensives in March 1945.